-In all the partial results corresponding to Conjecture \ref{conj: Hall MIC} so far, structural or size restrictions are assumed about the matroids \cite{aharoni1998intersection, aigner2018intersection, bowler2015matroid, joo2021MIC}.
+In all the partial results towards to Conjecture \ref{conj: Hall MIC} so far, structural or size restrictions are assumed about the matroids \cite{aharoni1998intersection, aigner2018intersection, bowler2015matroid, joo2021MIC}.
 In this paper, we provide the first step towards Conjecture \ref{conj: Hall MIC} in the original setting by proving that $ (M,N) $ is finitely matchable under the matroidal Hall's condition, i.e. under the assumption given in Conjecture \ref{conj: Hall MIC}.
 More precisely, we show the following: \begin{theorem} Assume that $ M $ and $ N $ are finitary matroids on the common edge set $ E $ and there is no $ X\subseteq E $ such that $ M \!\upharpoonright\!
 X $ has an $ N.X $-independent base but $ N.X $ has no $ M \!\upharpoonright\!
 X $-independent base.
 Then $ (M,N) $ is finitely matchable, i.e. every finite $ F\subseteq E $ is $ N $-spanned by an $ M $-independent set. \end{theorem}